Jnes88/NotebookRepo/README.md

 # NotebookRepo
-This is a repository for the final assignement in the course "Tools for Data Science"
+This is a repository for the final assignment in the course "Tools for Data Science"